 Drones are typically used for agricultural applications to spray pesticides on crops.
 However, in China, they are equipped with disinfectant spray to help clean the areas that may have been affected by coronavirus.
 As you know, from watching the news, Covid-19 is mainly spread from respiratory droplets and can spread through touching surfaces that are contaminated.

 For example, if someone with coronavirus happens to cough on playground equipment, anyone else that touches that equipment can get the virus and become sick.

 Disinfecting public areas is an absolute necessity during this time.
 Compared to spraying by hand and sending out a workforce to do this, drones are much more efficient and consistent.
 Depending on the type of drone and application, this technique can cut the time it takes to disinfect an area in half.

 If you haven’t noticed, people are bulk buying items that they deem necessities to get through their quarantines, like toilet paper and food.
 While we’re all still allowed to go to the grocery store to get food whenever we need to, many stores are already out of the essentials.

-Drones can help the delivery of consumer items to ensure that people have access to the food and goods they need during limited human interaction.
+Apart from drone security camera in homes, drones can help the delivery of consumer items to ensure that people have access to the food and goods they need during limited human interaction.
 While we will still rely largely on our truck drivers to make sure our goods make it to the stores for us to purchase, drones can aid them and help them get through the most difficult, stressful times.